Saturday, September 11, 2010

 Just days before the recovery effort was declared finished, my family and I had the opportunity to visit Ground Zero.
 The experience is still raw in my mind.
 That great scar in the earth had left another one in my heart.

 I will never forget standing on the viewing platform that cold cloudy day.
 The hundreds of people gathered there, were silent as they walked up the ramps and stood together--it was eerily quiet.
 As though the bare wood was covered with a thick layer of dust.
 As you know New York City never rests--it is like the ceaseless roar of a great ocean.
 But there, sound was somehow dampened.

-As we finished, we wrapped our arms around each other, heads bowed and we wept.
-I don't know how long we stood there, tears slipping down our faces--but when we lifted our heads, we were alone.
-The hundreds of people standing with us had moved so softly we hadn't realized they had gone.
+As we finished, our little family wrapped our arms around each other, heads bowed and we wept.
+I don't know how long we stood there, tears slipping down our cheeks--but when we lifted our faces, we were alone.
+The hundreds of people standing with us had moved away so softly we hadn't realized they had gone.

 Though each group was only allowed 15 minutes, the guards told us to stay as long as we wished.
 And we did--praying for all the families who's loved ones had died there, for our nation and for the world.

 That day touched me and my family in a way I cannot even put into words.
 What a blessing it was to feel--literally--the warmth of God's grace.
 Suffice it to say none of us will ever forget 9/11, or the people who died that day in the World Trade Center.

 For other heart-felt thoughts please visit Bev at Pink Saturday.